alercebroker/kubernetes_pipeline/PIPELINE.md

 ### Stamp Classifier Step

-Applies a machine learning model to determine the classification of an object based on a image of the former, called stamp.
+Applies a machine learning model to determine the classification of an alert based on its stamps.
+This should have an instance per survey, since the ML models are survey dependent.

 #### Output Information